NMashalov/NMashalov.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 **Code:** My main language is Python.
-I gained great experience by planning and completing ad-hoc task for my diploma and  building production infrastructures for ML models from scratch.
+I gained great experience by planning and completing ad-hoc task for my diploma and  building production infrastructures for ML models from scratch. Сheck out my libraries for s

 **Research:** Currently I focus on elucidating abstract math formulas beyond deep learning.
 I write about them in my [blog](https://nmashalov.github.io/blog/) and papers.